dyhes/zulip/docs/production/troubleshooting.md

 - memcached

-If one of these services is not installed or functioning correctly, Zulip will not work.
+If one of these services is not installed or functioning correctly, Aloha will not work.
 Below we detail some common configuration problems and how to resolve them:

 - If your browser reports no webserver is running, that is likely